 Tenants have used the rent strike to leverage several important victories.
 Over two years of striking, the families of 1616 President St forced their previous landlord (NYC’s worst, Jason Korn) to sell the building, and forced HPD to bring a lawsuit for repairs against Korn and the new owner.
 Their work encouraged other tenant associations that work with HOPE to begin their own rent strikes for quality repairs at 575 Herkimer St, 1402-1408 Sterling Place, and 1392 Sterling Place.
 In August, the Tenant Association forced the new landlord, Gilman Management into direct negotiations on a comprehensive repair plan: joint inspections are ongoing and repairs are scheduled to begin next month.

-UHAB is proud to launch a Defense Fund: a revolving fund that will enable the communities we are organizing in to utilize the Rent Impairing Violations defense.
-This fund will allow tenants to raise this defense in court and secure high quality repairs.
+UHAB is proud to launch a Defense Fund: a revolving fund that will enable the communities we are organizing in to utilize the rent impairing violations defense and win meaningful repairs.

 The revolving Defense Fund will continue to help more families fight slumlords.